-Gunfire Rings Out Near Russian Security Services Headquarters In Moscow
+At Least 1 Dead After Gunman Opens Fire Near Security Services Headquarters In Moscow

 There are conflicting reports about the number of casualties and the number of shooters involved.

+Authorities say the gunman was "neutralized" and two FSB officers seriously wounded, according to RT.

+Meanwhile, the newswire service Interfax says one FSB officer was killed in the gunfire by a lone gunman.
+The attacker did not manage to get into the heavily fortified building.

-The incident reportedly took place in a parking area and police cordoned the area.
+The incident reportedly took place in a parking area which police quickly cordoned off.

 Local news outlet Baza posted a tweet showing video of what it says are the initial shots of the attack, captured by surveillance cameras.